RohitKattimani/CodeSquad/README.md

 - Moomin Khan

 ## Features
 - Drug & Herb Interaction Checker – Input multiple conventional drugs and Ayurvedic/herbal remedies to instantly detect potentially harmful interactions.
+(Can be expanded to later using IMPPAT dataset)
 - Severity Assessment – Categorizes interactions into mild, moderate, or severe, helping users prioritize critical warnings.
 - Safer Alternatives & Recommendations – Suggests safer medication options or precautionary steps when risky combinations are detected.
+(To be worked on)
 - User-Friendly Interface – Simple input via drug/herb names (brand or generic) with intuitive color-coded warnings.
-- Culturally Relevant – Supports integration of traditional Ayurvedic medicine alongside modern prescriptions for a holistic health approach.

 ## Tech Stack
 - Language/Framework: Python (for AI/ML and backend logic)